 Governments can use that data to run better operations on behalf of citizens.

-The federal Chief Information Officer in 2010 launched the technical standard for civic issue tracking also known as Open 311.
-With this standard it encouraged the exchange of data between machines and humans in a shared language.
-The first use case was an API in Washington, DC’s 311 system that took hold of a community when leadership of various organizations came together to collaborate.
+The federal Chief Information Officer 2010 launched the technical standard for civic issue tracking also known as Open 311.
+This standard it encouraged the exchange of data between machines and humans in a shared language.
+The first use case was an API in Washington, DC’s 311 system that took hold of a community when the leadership of various organizations came together to collaborate.

 On top of this standard services were built that were delivered through web, mobile, and customer relationship management systems to improve the delivery of the service.
-This led to outcomes such as reduced call center loads while making it cheaper and efficiently to create better service request documentation.
+This led to outcomes such as reduced call center loads while making it cheaper and more efficient to create better service request documentation.
 This helped transform call centers which soon had massive volumes of data.
-This data creates new opportunities for innovation in data-driven decision making.
+This data creates new opportunities for innovation in data-driven decision-making.